strukturart/o.map/README.md

 ### Features

 - Map
-- Send your position by sms
+- share your position
 - Import Tracks (geoJson / gpx)
 - Export markers (geoJson)
 - Save your position
 - open .gpx files
 - search locations
+- rainradar
-- open openstreetmap link to marker
+- open openstreetmap link

 If you want to use the openweathermap, you need to get an API key from openweathermap.org.
 Then you need to create a file called omap.json please check my example [file](/omap.json)